sabbir420/capstone-project-cloud-devops/README.md

 ***

-<p>I developed a CI/CD pipeline for micro services applications with rolling deployment.
+<p>I developed a CI/CD pipeline for microservices applications with rolling deployment.
 I developed Continuous Integration steps, such as typographical checking (aka “linting”).
-I alse developed Contigeous Deployment steps.
+I also developed Contiguous Deployment steps.
 These includes:</p>

 <ul>
 	<li>Pushing the built Docker containers to the Docker repository</li>